RegioHelden/github-reusable-workflows/README.md

 ## Protect your main branch

-To enforce that all changes are only coming in through pull requests, we need to protect the main branch of our repository
+To enforce that all changes are only coming in through pull requests, you need to protect the main branch of our repository

 As a repository admin